-The original subpoena must be filed at the Federal Circuit Court or Family Court registry (depending which jurisdiction the matter is in).
+The original subpoena must be filed at the Federal Circuit and Family Court of Australia (FCFCA) registry.
 You must also file enough copies for one to be served on each party in the proceeding as well as the person or organisation being asked to produce material.

 A fee of $55 is payable for each subpoena filed.
 If you are under financial hardship you can submit evidence of your low income (such as a Centrelink pension or concession card) and request that this fee be waived.